0xdoomxy/web3/ethereum/go-ethereum源码剖析:你的交易是如何上链的.md

 	return miner.buildPayload(args, witness)
 }

-// buildPayload builds the payload according to the provided parameters. func (miner *Miner) buildPayload(args *BuildPayloadArgs, witness bool) (*Payload, error) {
+func (miner *Miner) buildPayload(args *BuildPayloadArgs, witness bool) (*Payload, error) {
-	// Build the initial version with no transaction included.
-It should be fast
-	// enough to run.
-The empty payload can at least make sure there is something
-	// to deliver for not missing slot. emptyParams := &generateParams{
+	emptyParams := &generateParams{
 		timestamp:   args.Timestamp,
 		forceTime:   true,